teuben/teunix/Install/KFocus_22.04.md

 - one time now the active desktop would do the focus switch of windows, but could not switch desktops, until I did a "restart_kde"

+- Power and Fan  doesn't automatically go from Low to Normal when power is connected (works fine on the X1Y4)

+- firefox sometimes looses its window manager border, can't even resize it. just move it around using WIN+left_mouse

+         More Tools ->  Customize toolbar

+  at bottom make sure "title bar" is enable, or tinker with reset.